 As an Amazon Associate we earn from qualifying purchases.

 Bikini tops are a lot like bras.
 They both come in different styles, cuts, and names.
 However, bikini tops have plenty more variations.
 Knowing what’s flattering for your body shape is the key to finding the right one.
-Amidst the many types of bikini tops, we’ve put together this guide that will walk you through each and every style.
+Amidst the many types of bikini tops, I’ve put together this guide that will walk you through each and every style.

 Types of Bikini Tops

 There’s no better time than now to expand your knowledge about bikini tops.
 From the classics, multiple other cuts have since been created.
-We have compiled all the most popular bikini top styles to help you determine what matches best with your body type and breast size
+I have compiled all the most popular bikini top styles to help you determine what matches best with your body type and breast size

 String Triangle

-The string triangle is the most basic type of bikini top.
-It’s made with two solid triangle fabric cups that are joined together via a string that goes through the base of the triangles.
-This string serves as the band as it wraps around the chest and ties at the back.
+• It’s made with two solid triangle fabric cups joined together via a string that goes through the base of the triangles.
+This string is the band as it wraps around the chest and ties at the back.

 Fixed Triangle